malletjames99/MyWebsite/content/post/Perfect--Games.md

 ---
 ![Perfect Game Probabilities](https://i.imgur.com/g7y7biY.png)

-### Ranking the likelihood of MLB perfect games using the Bradley-Terry method

 #### by Mallet James, Kyle Kroboth, and Andy Wiesner

 Since 1900 approximately 200,000 major league baseball games have been played including playoffs through the 2019 season.
 During that time, 21 perfect games have been thrown, an incredibly rare feat.
 Pitchers with a perfect game on their resume range from the unqualified legends – Sandy Koufax and Cy Young – to the otherwise anonymous – Len Barker, Philip Humber, and Dallas Braden.